tpulatha/sdl_ios_guides/docs/Getting Started/Integration Basics/index.md

 The manager should be started as soon as the class is instantiated, so you should configure and start the manager in the `ProxyManager` class’ initializer.
 Once the manager has been started, it will immediately begin passively watching for a connection with the remote system.
 The manager will continuously search for a connection with a SDL Core during the entire lifespan of the app.
 When the manager connects with a SDL Core, the `startWithReadyHandler` will be called.

 !!!
 NOTE
-In production, your app will be watching for connections using IAP, which will not use any additional battery power than normal.
+In production, your app will be watching for connections using iAP, which will not use any additional battery power than normal.
 !!!

 If the connection is successful, you can start sending RPCs to the SDL Core.
 However, if the SDL Core HMI is not ready to accept RPCs, your requests will be ignored.
 If you want to make sure that the SDL Core will not ignore your RPCs, use the `SDLManagerDelegate` methods in the next step.